shirok/Gauche-makiki/doc/https.md

 # Running https server

-To serve over secure connections, you need Gauche newer than 0.9.13, for the release version lacks necessary features.
+To serve over secure connections, you need Gauche release 0.9.14 or later.
-Install Gauche HEAD from the [repository](https://github.com/shirok/Gauche).
-See its [HACKING.adoc](https://github.com/shirok/Gauche/blob/master/HACKING.adoc) for installation instructions.

 You also need your server certificate, intermediate certificates, and a private key.
 Just to test in the local environment, you can generate